tabarra/txAdmin/docs/development.md

 ## Preparing the environment
-1. First, clone the txAdmin repository;
+1. First, clone the txAdmin repository into a folder outside the fxserver directory;
 ```sh
 git clone https://github.com/tabarra/txAdmin
 ```